irdest/irdest/docs/user/src/guides/03_lora.md

   * Which frequencies you can transmit on.
   * Some Juristictions may also have restrictions on what content can be transmitted.

-Most Nations are very vigelent about how their radio spectrum is used, and will have deployed a network of listening stations to enforce breaches of radio law.
-These matters today are sadly often considered to be matters of national security, and the law will not be lenient on a hacker playing with a radio.
+Most Nations are very vigelent about how their radio spectrum is used, and have deployed a network of listening stations to enforce breaches of radio law.
+Sadly breaches are often considered to be matters of national security, and the law will not likely be lenient on a hacker playing with a radio.

 If you violate broadcasting laws reprocussions can include:

  * Heafty Fines (in the order of 10's of thousands of €/$/£'s)
  * Court apearences, and a criminal record
- * Confisation of any radio equiment, probation terms which prevent aquiring more.
+ * Confisation of any radio equiment, and probation terms which prevent aquiring more.
  * Revocation of any radio licences you may hold
  * In extreme cases, or repeated offences, jail time.
  * Irdest additionally transmits encrypted data, which means if you give the authorities a reason to you may be charged with Espionage, Terrorism, or Computer Misuse.